Buying property in Canada as an American: 2026 guide

 - Regulatory updates: Government policies on non-resident buyers can shift, narrowing what properties are available.

-- Tax pressures: Extra levies for foreign buyers and annual property surcharges can make holding a home more expensive.
+- Tax pressures: Extra levies for foreign buyers and annual vacancy surcharges can make holding a home more expensive than anticipated.

 Get expert tax guidance before you buy in Canada

-Our team ensures you meet every requirement smoothly while enjoying the lifestyle that drew you to Canada in the first place.
-At Taxes for Expats, our specialists are here to guide you through compliance so you can focus on living well in your new home.
+At Taxes for Expats, our specialists guide you through every requirement – so you can focus on living well in your new home.

 FAQ